The question I get asked most often in Torn is “How do I make money?”.

 Blackjack generally is a bad game for a player.
 Any casino you wonder in to will be all too happy for you to sit down at the blackjack table – the longer you play the more likely you are to lose your money.
 Not quite the same in torn.

 Let’s take a look at the numbers for a moment.
 I use a House Edge Calculator which will calculate (roughly) how a set of blackjack rules favour the house.
 Notice the defaults are 0.408% for the house – that means for every $100 bet at a standard casino game of blackjack the house will take 40cents.
 Doesn’t sound very much does it?
 But that is where you have to factor in how many hands are played per hour, how many players are playing, and of course how close to optimum the players decisions are.
+The slot online games is something that people prefer these days as gambling online is more convenient for some.

 In the end the casino doesn’t care how lucky an individual is, they know that in the end they will win (providing the bets made in an hour are ~200 times the wage of the dealer).
 Same with torn I suspect – we can see the bank wins 1.3% of the money bet there.
 And once I show you the edge for Torn you will be wondering Just How much do real casinos make from blackjack?.